JetBrains/amper/docs/src/index.md

 A couple of things are worth mentioning.
 Note the platform-specific `dependencies@android` section with the `@<platform>` qualifier.
-[The platform qualifier](documentation.md#platform-qualifier) can be used both in the manifest and also in the file layout.
+[The platform qualifier](user-guide/multiplatform.md#platform-qualifier) can be used both in the manifest and also in the file layout.
 The qualifier organizes the code, dependencies, and settings for a certain platform.

 ![](images/fleet-kmp-result.png)

 Naturally, these examples show only a limited set of Amper features.
-To get more insight into design and functionality, look at the [documentation](documentation.md), the [tutorial](tutorial.md), and [example projects](#more-examples).
+To get more insight into design and functionality, look at the [user guide](user-guide/index.md), the [tutorial](tutorial.md), and [example projects](#more-examples).

 ### More examples